eddiebrunson/100_Days_of_Code_log/README.md

 - [My FCC Code Portfolio](https://www.freecodecamp.com/eddiebrunson "eddiebrunson's code portfolio on FreeCodeCamp")
 - [My Cloud Developer Notes](https://github.com/eddiebrunson/Cloud_Dev_Notes)

 **Thoughts:** Yesterday was a tough day!
-I actally got stuck when trying to create a EKS Kubernetes Cluster.
+I actually got stuck when trying to create a EKS Kubernetes Cluster.
 I spent hours upon hours researching the problem.
-Only to find out that when I created the EKS Cluster I was logged into the AWS Console as root user and I was supposed to be logged in as a user.
-So I had to reconfigure things and recreated my K8 cluster and I finally got pasted the `Unauthorized` error I was getting.
+Only to find out that when I created the EKS Cluster, I was logged into the AWS Console as root user.
+I was supposed to be logged in as a user.
+So I had to reconfigure things and recreated my K8 cluster and I finally got past the `Unauthorized error` I was getting.
 It's the best feeling in the world to solve your own problems!
 I feel like I enjoy learning better when I solve roadblocks!
 I'm very close to starting my Refactoring project.
 I plan to be finished with it by tomorrow!

 ---
 ## Review FCC and Travis CI - Cloud Developer - Continue learning about Mircoservices